Starting The Entrepreneurial Journey

 First Things First

-Once you’ve decided that you are ready to become an entrepreneur and are prepared to put in the necessary effort to implement the great business idea that you have, it’s time to get busy.
+Once you’ve decided to start your entrepreneurial journey and are prepared to put in the necessary effort to implement the great business idea that you have, it’s time to get busy.
 The problem that many people face though is, ‘where do I start?
 What should I be doing first?’

 One of the first things to do is to develop a basic plan on the business.
 This should, at the very least, answer the following questions: